javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## Summary

-- Symbol is a primitive type for unique identifiers.
+`Symbol` is a primitive type for unique identifiers.

-- Symbols are created with `Symbol(name)` call.
+Symbols are created with `Symbol(name)` call.

-- Symbols are useful if we want to create a field that only those who know the symbol can access.
-- Symbols don't appear in `for..in` loops.
-- Symbols created with `Symbol(name)` are always different, even if they have the same name.
+Symbols are always different values, even if they have the same name.
 If we want same-named symbols to be equal, then we should use the global registry: `Symbol.for(name)` returns (creates if needed) a global symbol with the given name.
-Multiple calls return the same symbol.
+Multiple calls of `Symfol.for` return exactly the same symbol.

+Symbols have two main use cases:

+1. "Hidden" object properties.
+    If we want to add a property into an object that "belongs" to another script or a library, we can create a symbol and use it as a property key.
+A symbolic property does not appear in `for..in`, so it won't be occasionally listed.
+Also it won't be accessed directly, because another script does not have our symbol, so it will not occasionally intervene into its actions.

+    So we can "covertly" hide something into objects that we need, but others should not see, using symbolic properties.

-- There are system symbols used by JavaScript and accessible as `Symbol.*`.
+2. There are many system symbols used by JavaScript and accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.
+For instance, later in the tutorial we'll use `Symbol.iterator` for [iterables](info:iterable), `Symbol.toPrimitive` to setup [object-to-primitive conversion](info:object-toprimitive) and so on.

 Technically, symbols are not 100% hidden.
 There is a build-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows to get all symbols.
 Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
 So they are not really hidden.
 But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
 And the one who explicitly calls the aforementioned methods probably understands well what he's doing.